Roseiguado/Roseiguado.github.io/home.md

 You can accces a item by its index position
 You can append items to the end or middle
 You can remove items from end to middle.

-MARK DOWN is a way to style texts on the web to formatting words as bold or italic, adding images, and creating lists.
+# MARK DOWN is a way to style texts on the web to formatting words as bold or italic, adding images, and creating lists.
-Examples of regular texts with a few characters sintax and headers:
-# <H1> tag
-## <H2> tag
-###### <H6> tag

-October 4
+# October 4
-Organizing your learning
+# Organizing your learning
 Buffet of Learning:
 Trello
 mobile apps